Cloud Backup vs. Traditional Backup: Which is Better?

 Choosing the Right Backup Solution

 According to a Dell Technologies study, the cost of data loss climbed well past $1 million last year.
-The amount of data organizations store continues to rise, and security measures aren’t always keeping up.
+Organizations store a growing amount of data, and security measures aren’t always keeping up.
 Research firm Risk-Based Security called 2019 the “worst year on record” for corporate data breaches.
 Backing up business-critical data is of high importance.

-When considering Cloud backup vs. traditional backups, hard drives and internal servers can still be valuable infrastructure- but the Cloud is a great way to ensure the safety of your essential data.
-And the right provider can help ensure that your data and infrastructure are always protected.
+Hard drives and internal servers can still be valuable infrastructure when considering Cloud backup vs. traditional backups.
+Still, the Cloud is a great way to ensure the safety of your essential data.
+The right provider can help ensure that your data and infrastructure are always protected.

 AISN offers comprehensive support for your managed cloud backup.
-Contact our experts today if you can switch from traditional backups to the Cloud.
+Contact our experts today to learn how to switch from traditional backups to the cloud.